craftercms/docs/source/new-ia/by-role/system-admin/installation.rst

 Remember to change the default values pre-configured when installing Crafter CMS for a secure installation.
 See :ref:`newIa-securing-your-crafter-cms-install` for more information.

-CrafterCMS provides the following methods for installing CrafterCMS depending on your environment and in addition, instructions on setting up CrafterCMS using Crafter's AWS AMI:
+CrafterCMS provides the following methods for setting up CrafterCMS depending on your environment and in addition, instructions on setting up CrafterCMS using Crafter's AWS AMI,  clustering  and deploying CrafterCMS ni Kubernetes:

 #.
 Development Environment